 Take a moment to think about the questions you might have when you are choosing your healthcare provider.
 I first wrote 5 questions to ask your naturopath a few years ago and now I’ve added a few more questions to the list.

 How do you keep your naturopathic skills and knowledge up to date?

-As a member of the highly regarded NHAA professional association (and some other bodies), I am required to complete ongoing professional development every year.
+As a member of the highly regarded NHAA professional association, ACNEM and the Institute for Functional Medicine (and some other bodies), I am required to complete ongoing professional development every year.

 Our grasp of the human body and how we stay healthy is changing on a daily basis.
 When I completed my degree (Bachelor of Health Science in 2006), the area of genetics was only just emerging.
 Likewise, the effects of chemicals on health were only just starting to be questioned.
 These are just two areas where new research is growing at a rapid rate.
 The interconnection of the gut and brain is another relatively new area of health research and we are developing a greater understanding of mind/body medicine.